juripero/ryft-server/docs/restapi.md

 file instead of standalone file uploading.
 This feature is used to upload a bunch of small files to a bigger catalog data file.

+The `catalog` parameter contains full catalog's path.
+All non-existsing sub-directories will be created automatically.

 Special keyword `{{random}}` can be used to generate unique catalog names.
 This keyword will be replaced with some unique hexadecimal string.
 For example, `catalog=foo-{{random}}.catalog` will be replaced to something like